Chicago is a must for every urban traveler.

 - Getting into town from the airports.
 Chicago has O'Hare International Airport and Midway Airport.
 Both are served by L trains with the former taking about 45 minutes to get to the city and the latter taking about 25 minutes.
 The cost for the L train from O'Hare is $5.00 and from Midway it's $2.25.

 - Rent a bike.
-The Streets for Cycling Plan 2020, a plan to build a continuous network of 645 miles of on-street bikeways throughout Chicago, and the city is well on its way with dedicated bike paths, barrier-protected bike lanes and more.
+The Streets for Cycling Plan 2020 is a plan to build a continuous network of 645 miles of on-street bikeways throughout Chicago, and the city is well on its way with dedicated bike paths, barrier-protected bike lanes, and more.
 You can order a bike map for Chicago here before your trip.
 They ask for 4-6 weeks for delivery.
 Rent a bike in Millennium Park and other locations.
 They also have a bike share program.

 What to Do in Chicago on a Tight Budget

 - Go to the theater with this low-cost option.
 Check out the theater and musical performances at Northwestern University.
 NU has one of the nation's top-rated university theater programs.
-Tickets much less than the prices downtown.
+Tickets are much less than at downtown theaters.
 The campus is in Evanston, about 12 miles north of the Loop.

 - Cultural events.
 The Chicago Cultural Center holds hundreds of free events annually, including exhibitions, concerts, and lectures.

 - Wander the Lakefront Trail.
 I did this with a bicycle I rented at Millennium Park.
-With Lake Michigan in front of you and the Chicago skyline behind, it's a wonderful way to spend the day.
+With Lake Michigan in front of you and the Chicago skyline behind, traveling the Lakefront Trail is a wonderful way to spend the day.

-- Hyde Park Artcenter.
-This non-profit center has public gallery talks, poetry readings, and musical performances, most of which are free.
+- Hyde Park Art Center.
+This non-profit center has public galleries and events, most of which are free.

 - Poetry.
 The Poetry Foundation houses a public garden, a 30,000-volume library, an exhibition gallery, and an extensive roster of weekly public programs and events.

 - Go to Navy Pier.
 The Pier is one of the most popular attractions in the city.
 It reaches half a mile into Lake Michigan.
 Walk out and you have spectacular views of the city.
-Navy Pier is home to lots of restaurants and attractions like a Ferris Wheel, Chicago Children's Museum, Chicago Shakespeare Theater, the Crystal Gardens, an IMAX Theater… the list goes on and on.
+Navy Pier is home to lots of restaurants and attractions, like a Ferris Wheel, Chicago Children's Museum, Chicago Shakespeare Theater, the Crystal Gardens, an IMAX Theater, and more.
 Do note that, while the Pier is free, most attractions are not.

 - Go to Frank Lloyd Wright house.
-There is a Chicago Architecture Foundation bus tour of 25 Frank Lloyd Wright buildings.
-Alternatively, you can take public transit to the Frank Lloyd Wright Home & Studio which is what I did.
+You can take public transit to the Frank Lloyd Wright Home & Studio.
 The Frank Lloyd Wright Trust has many options.

 - If you’re a museum goer you might want to get a CityPASS.

 - Get the best views of the city.
-It's always controversial to say that something is the best but I'm going to suggest that the Willis Tower (formerly the Sear Tower) with its Skydeck is the to choose for spectacular views of Chicago.
+It's always controversial to say that something is the best but I'm going to suggest that the Willis Tower (formerly the Sears Tower) with its Skydeck is the one to choose for spectacular views of Chicago.
 Tickets are $23.

 The Music Scene in Chicago